 Senior Auditor at Information Commissioner's Office

-Alex Sykes is a Senior Auditor at the Information Commissioner's Office, responsible for promoting openness by public bodies and data privacy for individuals.
+Alex Sykes is a Senior Auditor at the Information Commissioner's Office, conducting audits to ensure compliance with information rights and data protection regulations.

 Arati Patel-Mistry